Personal Finance

 (Source: Finder.com)

-A recent study by a financial institution found that 22% of Baby Boomers have made purchases without telling their spouse.
+A recent financial study found that 22% of Baby Boomers have made purchases without informing their spouse.

-This number is likely even higher among the Silent Generation, as many Boomers likely learned from their elders not to discuss financial matters with their spouse.
+This percentage likely runs higher among the Silent Generation, as many Boomers probably learned from previous generations to avoid discussing finances with spouses.

-This reluctance to communicate about money can lead to financial difficulties down the road, especially as younger generations are generally more open about discussing financial matters.
-Most financial institutions recommend that couples have regular conversations about their financial goals and spending habits in order to avoid any misunderstandings or surprises down the road.
+This communication gap about money can create future financial difficulties, particularly as younger generations tend toward greater financial transparency.
+Most financial institutions recommend couples maintain regular discussions about financial goals and spending habits to prevent misunderstandings or surprises.

 Baby Boomers have an average of $152,000 saved for retirement